jayengracio/Excelsior/README.md

 > 1. In command line: Change the working directory to where the jar file is located.
 > 2. Type in: "java -jar Tintin-Excelsior.jar"

-Using Maven:
+Using Maven: (also builds jar file)
-> 1. In terminal: Type command "mvn compile"
+> 1. In terminal: Type command "mvn clean compile assembly:single"
 > 2. In terminal: Type command "mvn exec:java"

 ## Project's Sprints & Workflow